poliastro/poliastro/docs/source/user_guide.rst

     >>> v
     <Quantity [ 1880007.6848216 ,-1579126.15900176, -684591.24441181] km / s>

-.. note:: The position and velocity vectors are given with respect to the
+.. note:: The position and velocity vectors are usually given with respect to the
-    Solar System Barycenter in the **International Standard Reference Frame**, which has the Equator as the fundamental plane.
+    Solar System Barycenter in the **International Celestial Reference Frame** (ICRF), which means approximately equatorial coordinates.

 Traveling through space: solving the Lambert problem
 ----------------------------------------------------